iostackproject/SDGen/README.md

 # A "Hello World" Test
 Next, we describe how to run a simple test with the framework (com.ibm.test.HelloWorldTest).
-This tests consists in the following parts that show the usability of the framework:
+This test consists of the following parts that show the usability of the framework:

 1.- The test scans a dataset.